Speech by HIH Nadine Sultana

 The

-Sultan Abdulhamit II enjoyed simple pleasures, such as the contemplation of
+Sultan Abdulhamit II enjoyed simple pleasures, such as the

-nature, as he sipped a cup of coffee at one of the kiosk in the park, or
+nature, as he sipped a cup of coffee at one of the kiosk in the park,

 listening to the songs of birds.